Mobile Ecommerce Forecast To Hit $84B

 1. Tablet Sales Outnumber Smartphone Sales, But Not For Long

-Of the $83.78 billion in 2014 mobile sales, 59 percent will be from tablet devices, and 41 percent from smartphones.
+Of the $83.78 billion mobile sales, 59 percent will be from tablet devices, and 41 percent from smartphones.
 However, as highlighted in the report:

 “…many m-commerce experts predict that the rise of larger smartphones combined with ongoing mobile technology developments that make buying easier on smartphones — such as Apple opening up its biometric fingerprint scanner to developers to enable one-touch log-in and one-touch checkout — will tilt the mobile sales scales in favor of smartphones in the years to come.”

 The number of retailers in the Mobile 500 with responsive design websites increased 164 percent in comparison.
 The responsive design approach, which aims to optimize viewing and interactions across devices, naturally increases user confidence in making their transactions via the device they have been using for research rather than switching to a desktop.

 More than one-fifth of the all m-commerce retailers now have responsive design websites, and developers and other mobile experts predict that number could rise to 50 percent of all m-commerce retailers by next year.

 About 42 percent of mobile sales are now made from mobile apps, while nearly 58 percent come from websites on smartphones and tablets.

 The number of apps offered by top retailers and the number of retailers offering apps have each increased significantly.
 And it’s easy to see why: on average, mobile retailers will gain about 30 percent of it’s mobile sales from apps, and this is expected to continue to increase next year.

 Providing A 100% Mobile Experience

 Overall, Internet Retailer’s report reveals a clear trend: that consumers are increasingly using their mobile devices, and are becoming less reliant on desktops to make online purchases.